 A little dark humor up on The Hairpin: The Life-Changing Magic of Spending Money — or, the secret to finding joy in frivolous purchases.

 Bestselling author Elizabeth Gilbert says: “Penguins with People Problems is a 100% delight.”
 Get your copy anywhere you buy books!
 (For autographed copies, order from indie bookstore Parnassus Books.)
-You can check out a few photos from the book tour here.

-Check out the penguins on BuzzFeed!
+And check out the penguins on BuzzFeed!
 Or in The New York Times, Travel + Leisure, BookPage, Glommable and more…